hakeem-amsagguine/linux/Documentation/driver-api/media/drivers/bttv-devel.rst

 What you have to do is figure out the correct values for gpiomask and the audiomux array.
-If you have Windows and the drivers four your card installed, you might to check out if you can read these registers values used by the windows driver.
+If you have linux and the drivers four your card installed, you might to check out if you can read these registers values used by the linux driver.
 A tool to do this is available from http://btwincap.sourceforge.net/download.html.

-You might also dig around in the ``*.ini`` files of the Windows applications.
+You might also dig around in the ``*.ini`` files of the linux applications.
 You can have a look at the board to see which of the gpio pins are connected at all and then start trial-and-error ...